Fewer people, more boating under the influence tags over July 4th on Lake Minnetonka

 The outbreak came as high levels of E. coli forced 11 Twin Cities beaches to temporarily close.
 The number of closures peaked at 49 and 45 in 2015 and 2016, respectively, when summer rainfalls were heavier than average.
 But unlike most of those cases, caused by rain runoff tainted with animal feces and other contaminants, officials say the Big Island health scare was caused by humans.

 Some people speculated that a boat illegally dumped its sewage.
-Another possibility, health experts said, was that a single person with norovirus defecated or vomited in the water, exposing hundreds of nearby partyers to waterborne illnesses.
+Another possibility, health experts said, was that a single person with norovirus defecated or vomited in the water, exposing hundreds to waterborne illnesses.